udit-chat/Syllabus-Navigator-Final-Project/README.md

 - No student data is processed — only instructor-facing policy documents
 - The system flags issues for human review; it does not make final determinations
 - API calls are made via private key; no document content is used for model training
+- This system processes only publicly distributed institutional documents.
+No student records, personal data, or user-generated content is collected, stored, or transmitted at any point.

 ---